expo/expo/docs/pages/guides/authentication.md

       clientId: 'CLIENT_ID',
       scopes: ['identity'],
       redirectUri: makeRedirectUri({
-        // For usage in bare and standalone
+        // For usage in standalone apps and dev clients.
         native: 'your.app://redirect',
       }),
     },